AidySun/dev_tips/README.md

 ------

 ## Git

+### line break settings

+- On Windows:

+`git config --global core.autocrlf true`
+This setting converts LF to CRLF when checking out text files and converts CRLF to LF when committing.

+- On macOS and Linux:

+`git config --global core.autocrlf input`
+This setting converts CRLF to LF when committing, but does not modify the line endings when checking out files.

 ### show size info of a history file
 There is a file A, I want to check its size in version HEAD~2: